slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Create an embedding

 To create the embedding, we create a Keras Sequential model.
 Sequential means that each layer in the network has exactly one input and one output.
-To define the embedding, we need 3 inputs:
+To define the embedding (embedding_layer), we need 3 inputs:

 - input_dim: size of vocabulary
 - output_dim: embedding dimension